- Place of origin:

 - Gallery location:

 Misericords were set on the underside of the hinged seats in the choirs of churches.
 They had no religious function but gave some support to the monks and clergy in the long parts of the services when standing was required.
 This explains the name 'misericord', which comes from the Latin for mercy.
-The decoration was often amusing and sometimes moral.
+The decoration was often amusing, sometimes moral, and included grotesque figures and observations of the natural world in depictions of animals, birds and foliage.

 This misericord was probably carved in East Anglia, but we do not know which church it came from.

 Made of a solid, rectangular (landscape) piece of oak.
-The top two corners of the seat are cut away to form a concave curve at each corner.
-The left edge of the front face (the face with the misericord on it) of the seat has been partly planed away, creating a step/lip.
-A hinge of approx 4cm width occurs near either end of the lower edge of the seat.
+The two top corners of the seat are cut away to form a concave curve at each corner.
+A hinge of approximately 4cm width occurs near either end of the lower edge of the seat.

 Place of Origin